 - Attach a copy of original vaccination records.

-- If records are not in English, complete this form as well.
+- If records are not in English, please provide an English translation.

 - When your child receives new immunizations, send a copy of the new records to the school nurse’s office.

 - The Student Medical Exam must be completed by a medical practitioner.
 The school accepts medical exams which were completed within 1 year prior to admission.
 No laboratory tests are required unless the medical practitioner deems it necessary.

 More Health Resources